aleperaltabazas/argos/README.md

 Inside a command, each option or subcommand should be separated by `,`.
 Whitespace is not required, but should be used to improve readability. **Trailing commas are not supported** (WIP).

 Top-level commands or options are, instead, separated by newline.
-Empty commands (those that do not have neither commands nor options) can have either empty braces or no braces at all.
+Empty commands (those that do not have neither sub-commands nor options) can have either empty braces or no braces at all.

 ## How does it work?